 The XJ13 was based around a new aluminum monocoque chassis with a 95-inch (2410 mm) wheelbase.
 The engine and gearbox carried the rear suspension while a bolt-on subframe assembly was used in the front.

 Handsome five-spoke magnesium alloy wheels were fitted on all four wheels.
-The car used 15 x 7-inch on the front and 15 x 9-inch on the rear.
+The vehicle used 15 x 7-inch on the front and 15 x 9-inch on the rear.
 Dunlop D7 racing tires were used with vented disc brakes measuring 12 inches (303 mm) on the front and 11.6-inches (295 mm) at the rear.

 Two exceptionally large fuel tanks with a combined capacity of 49 gallons (86.4 liters) were fitted on each side of the engine bay and against the rear bulkhead.

 In 2015, the Australian TV Show ‘Car Torque’ interviewed Aaron Lewis, an owner of a limited edition replica built by the New Zealand–based company Tempero Coach and Motor Co.
-Ltd. Lewis did a phenomenal job at taking you through details of the Jaguar XJ13 specifications.
+Ltd. Lewis did a phenomenal job at taking you through details of the XJ13 specifications.

 V12 Engine of the XJ13